Prototype definition guide

 ADCM objects are created from prototypes.
 A prototype is a description of a single ADCM object.

-Every prototype has the following mandatory properties:
+Every prototype has the mandatory properties described below.

 type